zkochan/zkochan.github.io/_posts/2015-05-22-coding-ab-tests-effectively.markdown

 require('./changing-footer.js');
 {% endhighlight %}

 Each variation can be tested locally by running ``foso serve`` from the variation's root directory (e.g, my-experiment/variation-1/).
-The files will be bundled and minified into the dist folders of each variation.
-And finally, the bundled code can be easily copy/pasted to Optimizely.
+The files will be bundled and saved into the ``_build/`` folders of each variation.

+When the code is ready it can be bundled and minified by running ``foso build -m``.
+The bundled code can be easily copy/pasted to Optimizely.

 No more code duplication!